bcgov/ppr-deprecated/ppr-api/docs/api_contract/README.md

 **Implementation Status:** Not implemented at all

 **Data Restriction:**
 - This operation must not be permitted until payment for the search is complete
 - This should only be permitted for users with permission to view the record.
 For public users, this would be results for a search submitted with the provided account id.
+- Depending on regulations there may be limitations on how long a user may perform this operation

+### Historical View of a Financing Statement

+When a PPR user performs a search, they often need to review the changes that have occurred on a financing statement.
+As such, this operation provides the means to see the full history of the financing statement, including collateral and debtor changes.

+Calling this operation should return a list of all events that have been applied to the financing statement (limited to events as of search execution time).
+Each event should have its own unique registration number.
+The registration number can be considered the event identifier and is also known to users as a "Document Registration Number".

+**Endpoint:** `GET /searches/{searchId}/results/{id}/events`

+**Implementation Status:** Not implemented at all

+**Data Restriction:**
+- Events must be limited to only those on the financing statement up to the time the search was executed.
+- This operation must not be permitted until payment for the search is complete
+- This should only be permitted for users with permission to view the record.
+For public users, this would be results for a search submitted with the provided account id.